-As we plan the FY 24 Budget, we must also keep in mind that the budget is affected by the current state of the economy in general and by the health of the Commonwealth and Town finances in particular.
+As we plan the FY 25 Budget, we must also keep in mind that the budget is affected by the current state of the economy in general and by the health of the Commonwealth and Town finances in particular.
 The availability of one-time federal funds provides a temporary safety net during the next few years as we come out of the economic impacts of a pandemic.
 The School Committee and the Administration need to review the impact of these factors on available funds, be sensitive to changing conditions, and to look to the Finance Committee for guidance as appropriate.
-The School Committee must also consider the impact of teacher negotiations, retention, and recruitment in the upcoming budget cycle.
+The School Committee must also consider the impact of ESP and Food Service negotiations along with employee retention and recruitment in the upcoming budget cycle.